-The exodus of the oldest Boomers from the workplace—postponed for several years by the economic crisis that began in 2008—is now swift and steady.
-And as more Boomers now begin entering traditional retirement age, the pressure is on organizations now more than ever to prepare for the impending loss of the institutional wisdom, knowledge, skills, and relationships those Boomers take with them.
+The exodus of the First Wave Boomers from the workplace is now swift and steady.
+And as the oldest Second Wave Boomers now begin entering traditional retirement age, the pressure is on organizations more than ever before to prepare for the impending loss of the institutional wisdom, knowledge, skills, and relationships those Boomers take with them.

 Adding to the problem is this—employers can no longer count on employees to reliably retire at 65.

-The prime age percentage of the workforce is shrinking.
-More than 50% of today’s workforce is younger than Generation X. As the Second Wave Boomers finally begin retiring, Gen Xers will be subject to increasing pressure as the gap in experienced leadership grows in organizations of every size, in all industries.
+The “prime age” percentage of the workforce is shrinking.
+More than 61% of today’s workforce is younger than Generation X. As the Second Wave Boomers begin retiring, Gen Xers will be subject to increasing pressure as the gap in experienced leadership grows in organizations of every size, in all industries.

 It is critical that Generation X is not left out of the considerations when it comes to human capital management and resource planning.
 The responsibilities of wisdom, knowledge, and relationship transfer will, in most cases, fall to Gen Xers.
 That is, they will become the senior leaders who step up and bridge the gap between retiring Boomers and rising Millennials.
 They will become the managers and supervisors everyone relies on to meet their needs at work and grow in their careers.

-The oldest Millennials turn 44 this year.
-And the youngest Millennials are 26.
-They are no longer the employees fresh from college or high school, the ones with the least real-world job experience.
+The oldest Millennials turn 46 in 2024.
+And, yes, the youngest Millennials will be 28.
+But they are no longer the employees fresh from college or high school, the ones with the least real-world job experience.
 Clinging to the notion that Millennials—most of whom are now mid-career professionals—are naïve or lazy (or eternally 21) isn’t doing anyone any favors.

 It’s time to redefine what it means to be a Millennial at work.
-While Millennials remain the generation most disproportionately affected by student loan debt and the 2008 financial crisis, they are also the emerging leaders in the workforce.
+While Millennials remain the generation most disproportionately affected by debt and the 2008 financial crisis, they are also increasingly in leadership roles in the workforce.
 They are the generation that spearheaded the movement toward flexibility and work-life balance, but they are also entering the prime of their careers.

-Anyone who continues to complain about the horrors “Millennials” are bringing to the workplace is resisting the reality—the free-agent mindset is the prevailing mindset in the workplace for all employees, especially in a post-pandemic world.
+Anyone who continues to complain about the horrors “Millennials” are bringing to the workplace is resisting the reality—the free-agent mindset is the prevailing mindset in the workplace for ALL employees.

 Most workers today assume that employment relationships will be relatively short and transactional.
+Workers of all ages are under more pressure as work becomes more demanding for everyone.
+And as the pressure increases, work-life balance becomes an increasingly powerful countertrend.
 People of all ages and at all levels are free agents today because they have no other choice.
-So, employers must accept their responsibility in setting people up for success.
-Adequate growth and training opportunities must not only be there, they must be supported by leaders, managers, and supervisors at all levels.

 Gen Z is considered by many to be the first generation of true digital natives.
 Indeed, they were the first generation to not just grow up with the internet, but to never know a world without it.
 Entire professions that didn’t exist just ten years ago are now many young people’s dream (or actual!) careers.